ReqIF¶

 template: (Optional) A MiniJinja template string for rendering the value of this attribute.
 The template can ONLY reference the

 source_fieldand the special variablesweblinkif its pattern is defined.
 Only supported for attributes with datatypexhtml.
-Please refer to the Example 5: Advanced Features – Template, Weblink/Editlink Pattern, and import_date for an example of how to use this parameter.
+Please refer to the Example 5: Advanced Features – Template, Weblink/Editlink Pattern, and import_date for an example of how to use this parameter.value_map: (Optional) A table that translates Sphinx-Needs field values to ReqIF attribute values before export.
+Only supported for

 Supported Data Types¶